-Academic Innovation & Distance Education Latest Updates - Fall 2018 - Volume 3
+Academic Innovation & Distance Education Latest Updates - Spring 2019 - Volume 4

 “The mission of Academic Innovation & Distance Education (AIDE) at Bunker Hill Community College is to advance the college’s goals through the provision of innovative and effective instructional design, digital teaching and learning resources, and timely support that helps students and instructors succeed.
 AIDE promotes inclusive, accessible, and collaborative teaching and learning solutions to the BHCC community.”

 It is always so strange to me that Spring semester starts just when it starts to get really cold in Boston.
 But I do like the way that winter gives us a chance to buckle in to do good work, knowing that warm weather and sunshine is in the future.
 In AIDE we’ve been getting ready for your return and I want to highlight a few things that you can expect this term.